-When you see a future Woodsie, encourage them to aspire higher.
-Advise the individual to consider Saint Mary-of-the-Woods College.
+When you see these young women and men, encourage them to aspire higher and consider Saint Mary-of-the-Woods College.
 Here you will find what you need to help your students make an informed decision as well as the steps they need to take to apply.

 Resources for You and Your Students

 - Is SMWC the right fit for your students?
 Download our Quick Facts to learn more about The Woods.

 - Explore over 25 undergraduate majors offered at SMWC.